SICKAG/sick_scan/README.md

 ### From binaries

-The driver has not been released yet.
-But once that happens, you can install it directly by typing:
+The driver is released at longer intervals as a binary package and can therefore be installed via the package manager.
+To be able to use all new functions of the driver, the driver should be built from the sources published in this reposity:

-~~`sudo apt-get install ros-<rosdistro>-sick_scan`~~
+`sudo apt-get install ros-<rosdistro>-sick_scan`

 ### From source